Last updated: 14/06/2018

-Kinamo Virtual Server (VPS) and Kinamo Cloud Server customers can use a simple shell script to dump the contents of MySQL databases to a chronologically ordered map.
+Kinamo Virtual Server (VPS) and Kinamo Cloud Server customers can use a simple shell script to dump the contents of MySQL or MariaDB databases to a chronologically ordered map.

 Kinamo offers the following script, we advise you to put the script in /usr/sbin/local.

 In order not to over-complexify this post we have named it kinamo_mysqlbackup.sh.